 COVID-19 and the prolonged school closures across the country have had a catastrophic effect on the learning of children.
 More than ever, there is a widespread focus among the social purpose and multilateral organizations, state and central governments, and educational institutions, on bridging the widening learning gap in children.
 The focus on foundational numeracy and literacy in the New Education Policy 2020 and the subsequent implementation of the NIPUN Bharat Mission are all indicative of the shift from schooling to learning.
 However, the genesis of the discourse on learning outcomes can be traced back to over two decades of work led by Pratham, a non-governmental organization operating in the space of school education.

 How does one make sense of the story of Pratham?
 Let us begin with the story of Kaajal, a young girl who migrated to Delhi, leaving behind quiet village afternoons, in search of new beginnings.
 When Kaajal moved to Delhi in 2006, she was far behind the students of her age.
 Kaajal was fortunate to join one of the Pratham libraries, set up in an urban slum in Delhi to provide access to quality resources and aids for children from disadvantaged communities.
 Over the course of a few months, Kaajal showed immense growth in basic arithmetic, English and Hindi.
 Underlying this story is the fact that millions of children, in both rural and urban parts of the country are far behind attaining foundational numeracy and literacy skills.
 Pratham as an institution saw the urgent need to measure learning outcomes to get reliable data on children’s learning.
 Quite early in their journey, Pratham developed a simple tool to assess the reading levels of the children they served.
 Over the years, it was clearly evident that although children went to school, they were not learning well.
-This led to the birth of the Annual State of Education Report (ASER), a nationwide household survey conducted to assess the reading and arithmetic levels of over seven lakh children from 15000 villages across the country.
+This led to the birth of the Annual State of Education Report (ASER), a nationwide household survey conducted to assess the reading and arithmetic levels of almost six lakh children from over 17000 villages across the country.

 ASER has been one of the most significant initiatives by any non-governmental organization in the field of education.
 While it started as a survey to assess the learning levels of children, ASER over time has shaped the nationwide discourse on learning outcomes and the impact on children in India.